 - This form does not need to be submitted to the VA but can be kept on file at the school.

 OUS Tuition Waiver Eligibility: Adobe PDF.

-- This is an additional benefit offered by the OUS institutions (WOU, OSU, PSU, UO, OIT, SOU, EOU) that is a full tuition waiver for those who meet the additional requirements listed above.
+- This is an additional benefit offered by the OUS institutions (WOU, OSU, PSU, UO, OIT, SOU, and EOU) that is a full tuition waiver for those who meet the additional requirements listed above.